-After the past few months of fire and weather calamities, many financial institutions are wondering if their business continuity plans (BCPs) are as current and comprehensive as they need to be.
+After the past few months of wildfires and hurricanes, many financial institutions are wondering if their business continuity plans (BCPs) are as current and comprehensive as they need to be.

 When reviewing your BCP, make sure it incorporates these 10 best practices: